scmcgowen/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 !!! success "Added more properties in version 0.7.4r"

+!!! note "The name and uuid fields only exist in MC 1.21.1"

 | table                      | Description                                |
 |----------------------------|--------------------------------------------|
 | uuid: `string`             | The player's UUID                          |